CEE has a strong network of affiliated groups from around the world that use our resources and help us achieve our goals.

 In Brazil, Dr. João Paulo Romanelli and Dr. Ricardo Ribeiro Rodrigues coordinate evidence-based restoration at the Laboratory of Ecology and Forest Restoration (LERF), ‘‘Luiz de Queiroz” College of Agriculture, University of São Paulo.
 LERF members are currently conducting evidence syntheses based on CEE guidelines to support evidence-based decision-making and inform policy, as well as summarizing restoration data for the uninitiated.
 The Lab also produces evidence syntheses and bibliometric studies that offer a traceable source of evidence by incorporating systematic review principles.
 LERF has significant strength in the areas of restoration in tropical regions, especially regarding the Brazilian Atlantic Forest.
 More details here

-This project led by the Julius Kühn-Institut in Germany provides free access to the CADIMA online tool with software that supports evidence synthesis by providing systems to prepare and conduct a synthesis.
-More information can be found here
+CADIMA is led by the Julius Kühn-Institut (JKI) in Germany and provides free access to the online tool with software that supports evidence synthesis by providing systems to prepare and conduct a synthesis.
+More information can be found here.

 Evidence Synthesis International